YugamTripathi/OpenAI-Image-Generation/README.md

 This mini Project is regarding geration of different kinds of images by integrating Chat GPT API.
-This can be used to generate different kinds of images through text input format or it can be used to edit or create variaions in pre existing images.
+This can be used to generate different kinds of images through text prompt and it can be used to edit or create variaions in pre existing images.